 So last month I spent two hours pitching things into trash bags, one headed for a landfill, one headed to Goodwill.
 On top of that, I boxed up five dozen books and took them down to Half Price Books.
 It was extremely satisfying…as if I’d given everything else in the library room to breathe.
 The cleanouts remind me of life – of the need to jettison what’s no longer necessary, what weighs us down, what no longer works, and what hurts rather than helps.
 In doing so, you make room for more of the good stuff.

 Because in short, what I really want to see when I look around my library is love.
 And anything that doesn’t make me feel that has to go.

-Every day should be spent, at least in part, by doing something we love.
+Every day should be spent, at least in part, by doing something we love and spending time with who we love.
 And the physical objects that really matter should remind us of the many ways we do that, and suggest other ways still to be tried.
 They’re catalysts.
 To surround ourselves with reminders of what really matters in our lives also reminds us of our own great worth.
 It reminds us of who we are at our best.
 It reminds us of what we are capable of achieving.
 And it reminds us of just how much there is to celebrate during our brief, transitory time on earth.

 What you see should be an inspiration, because inspiration is the wellspring of identity.

 Inspire yourself to know yourself.
 Know yourself to inspire yourself.
 And use love as the engine to do it.
 In this way, a self-perpetuating cycle is created that will never, ever let you down.
 It isn’t always easy, and you won’t always succeed.
 But we must always strive to keep that cycle going.

 It is the only way to truly live well.